 While Usenets seem obscure, they have existed since the earliest days of the internet.
 Indeed, Usenets predate the existence of the commercial internet.
 Many of the younger users of the internet may not be familiar with this fact, but you can consider Usenet as the ancestor of modern social media networks.

-A Usenet software is called a ‘Newsreader’.
-Why news?
-This is because Usenet originates from the time when the Bulletin Board System (BBS) was in widespread use and users obtained information by connecting to servers.
-The servers would remain updated (updates were called news) by sharing information amongst each other in order to ensure that users were able to remain updated at all times.
-Usenet followed in on the footsteps of the BBS.
-Hence the terms that vaguely refer to news, but have no actual reference to news headlines.
+Usenet originates from the time when the Bulletin Board System (BBS) was in widespread use and users obtained information by connecting to servers.
+The servers would remain updated (updates were called news) by sharing information among each other in order to ensure that users were able to remain updated at all times.
+Usenet followed in the footsteps of the BBS.
+Hence the terms that vaguely refer to the news, but have no actual reference to news headlines.

 A Usenet software does not allow you to monitor/manage your Usenet connection!
 All it does for you is download content off the Usenet server and that’s it.
 If you want to connect to a Usenet server, the absence of a Usenet Newsreader will not restrict your access to the Usenet server.

 In this scenario, the VPN is encrypting and tunneling your data traffic when you access your work computer from home or vice-versa.
 In this case, you know that there are only two points that are to be connected at the ends of the connection i.e. your own computer and your company’s server database.

 To do this, you need to configure a VPN on your internet-enabled device.
 You can either configure your VPN connection manually, or you can use a VPN client (a software designed by your VPN service provider for your device type).